Scolopendra morsitans: Taxonomy

-Scolopendra morsitans was first described by Carl Linneaus in his book 10th edition of Systema Naturae in 1758 and has since retained its original scientific name.
+Scolopendra morsitans was first described by Carl Linnaeus in his book 10th edition of Systema Naturae in 1758 and has since retained its original scientific name.
 The species was nominated as the type species of the centipede genus Scolopendra in a submission to the International Commission on Zoological Nomenclature in 1955 which was approved two years later.
-The name ‘Scolopendra’ is derived from a Greek term meaning ‘biting earthworms’ which was first used by Aristotle in his book Historia Animalium to refer to aquatic polychaetes and terrestrial centipedes.
-The word ‘morsitans’ means ‘that bites’ in Latin, a name that is shared with a species of tsetse fly (Glossina morsitans).
+The name 'Scolopendra' is derived from a Greek term meaning 'biting earthworms' which was first used by Aristotle in his book Historia Animalium to refer to aquatic polychaetes and terrestrial centipedes.
+The word 'morsitans' means 'that bites' in Latin, a name that is shared with a species of tsetse fly (Glossina morsitans).

-There are two recognised subspecies of S. morsitans—Scolopendra morsitans morsitans, which was first described by Charles Linnaeus in 1758 to refer to a species locality in India, and Scolopendra morsitans coerulescens, which was described by Francis Cragin and refers to a species locality first found in Kansas in the United States of America.
+There are two recognised subspecies of S. morsitans—Scolopendra morsitans morsitans, which was first described by Linnaeus in 1758 to refer to a species locality in India, and Scolopendra morsitans coerulescens, which was described by Francis Cragin and refers to a species locality first found in Kansas in the United States.
 The species is monophyletic and occupies a clade with Scolopendra pinguis, which is the most closely related member of the genus Scolopendra to S. morsitans.